eah13/eah13.github.io/_includes/welcome.md

 Welcome!
+This site is a bunch of lists.
+Here's a list of the lists:

-This is a list of my recent writings, both on this blog and elsewhere.
+* Below is a list of my recent writings, on this blog and elsewhere.
 I'll also throw in press every now and then.
-I hope you enjoy them.
+I hope you enjoy it.

-Here's a list of some [stuff I do](bio.html).
-Here's a list of [tools I use as a startup founder](tools.html).
-And if you need a speaker at your next education or technology event [I do that too](speaking.html).
+* Here's a list of some [stuff I do](bio.html).
+* Here's a list of [tools I use as a startup founder](tools.html).
+* And if you need a speaker at your next education or technology event [I do that too](speaking.html).

 Connect with me on [LinkedIn](http://linkedin.com/in/elliotthauser), [Twitter](http://twitter.com/hauspoor), or [G+](http://plus.google.com/+elliotthauser).